Cure Sickle Cell Initiative

-The Cure Sickle Cell Initiative is a NHLBI-led collaborative research effort that will accelerate the development of genetic therapies to cure sickle cell disease.
-The Initiative will identify and support the most promising genetic therapies so they can be safely used in clinical research.
+The Cure Sickle Cell Initiative is an NHLBI-led collaborative research effort that is accelerating the development of gene therapies to cure sickle cell disease.
+The Initiative identifies and supports promising gene therapies that are currently being tested in multicenter clinical research trials.
+One of these studies is co-funded by the California Institute of Regenerative Medicine (CIRM).
+Preliminary results of these clinical trials are expected within three to five years.
 The Initiative aims to transform the lives of people who have sickle cell disease by creating a collaborative, patient-focused research environment.
-With new advancements in genetic therapy, the time is right to push toward cures that are more accessible to the approximately 100,000 Americans, and more than 20 million people worldwide, who have sickle cell disease.
+With new advancements in gene therapy, the time is right to push toward cures that can be offered to many of the approximately 100,000 Americans, and more than 20 million people worldwide, who have sickle cell disease.

 Other goals of the NHLBI’s Cure Sickle Cell Initiative: